kaminiwalunj/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 Before working with data in Fabric, create a workspace with the Fabric trial enabled.

-1. Open the Edge browser and sign in to [Microsoft Fabric](https://app.fabric.microsoft.com) at `https://app.fabric.microsoft.com`.
+1. Open the Edge browser and sign in to [Microsoft Fabric](https://app.fabric.microsoft.com).

    - On the Microsoft Fabric page, enter your **email:** <inject key="AzureAdUserEmail"></inject> **(1)** and click **Submit** **(2)**.